-Hyundai Santa Fe owners have reported 11 problems linked to suspension noise (under the suspension category).
+Hyundai Santa Fe owners have reported 11 problems related to suspension noise (under the suspension category).

 See all problems of the 2005 Hyundai Santa Fe.

-The VIN of this vehicle was KM8SC73D63_.
 A couple of years ago, I saw the recall on the rear suspension on 03 Hyundai Santa Fe.
 So I went to two dealers around my area and asked them to check the condition.
 One of them did not even responded to my question and returned the car, and another one said they are fine and not need to be either treated or replaced.
 Then a few days ago, just web surfing the web and found the symptoms of the problem of the rear tailing arms recall.
 My car has all that symptoms right now, but Hyundai is telling me that my vehicle is not equipped with the faulty trailing arms, and my vehicle is not qualify for the recall.
 My car swing when I make turns weirdly.
 It feels like you have a loose trailer in the back.
 Also the height of the car had been lowered, and also when I go over a speed bump, I hear creaking sound.
 I have replaced the front struts, strut mounts, and rear shocks so they are not coming from those.
-It was 03/01/2010 when this suspension noise issue occurred.

 See all problems of the 2003 Hyundai Santa Fe.

-Consumer has a 2002 Hyundai Santa Fe.
+The contact owns a 2002 Hyundai Santa Fe.
 The contact stated that while driving at speeds of 25 mph, she heard a squeaking noise coming from the rear of the vehicle.
 The vehicle was taken to the dealer where a diagnostic test was performed.
 The failure was contributed to corrosion on the rear suspension arm.
 The contact verified that she had previously received notification of NHTSA recall campaign id number 09v123000 (suspension: rear) and was advised by the dealer that the failure was directly related to the recall.
 The dealer stated that the parts needed to make the recall repairs were not available and that the vehicle was deemed as unsafe to operate.
 The VIN was not available.
 The approximate failure mileage was 150,000 and the approximate current mileage was 160,000.
-This problem occurred on Sat., Oct.
-24, 2009.

 See all problems of the 2002 Hyundai Santa Fe.